 Understanding these ratings helps you make an informed choice and ensures you’re getting headgear that’s truly built for the demands of equestrian life.
 The most important thing to remember is that not all certifications are created equal.
 A helmet designed for a construction site protects against different types of impacts than one made for falling off a horse.
 That’s why it’s crucial to look for certifications specific to equestrian activities.
 We’ll break down the most common ones you’ll see so you can shop with confidence, knowing you’re prioritizing your safety in the saddle.

-Understanding ASTM F1163 and SEI for Riding
+The Gold Standard: ASTM F1163 and SEI

 If you only remember one certification, make it this one.
 The ASTM F1163 is the standard specification in the United States for protective headgear used in horse sports.
 It’s specifically designed to address the impact forces and hazards associated with falling from a horse.
 When a helmet meets this standard, it means it has been rigorously tested for its ability to absorb shock and protect your head from sharp objects.